str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 ### Due Date

-This assignment is due on Bonnie and T-Square on June 11th by 11:59PM UTC-12 (Anywhere on Earth).
+This assignment is due on Bonnie and T-Square on September 24th, 2017 by 11:59PM UTC-12 (Anywhere on Earth).
 The deliverables for the assignment are:

 • All functions completed in `search_submission.py`